IBM/couchbackup/README.md

 ### Restore

-The `restore` function takes a readable stream containing the data emitted by the `backup` function and uploads that to a Cloudant database
+The `restore` function takes a readable stream containing the data emitted by the `backup` function and uploads that to a Cloudant database.

 _Note:_ A target database should be a **new and empty** database to avoid possible documents' update conflicts.